Qiuye2024/Qiuye2024.github.io/_pages/about.md

 + [Sep 2022] Our paper "HoneyBreath: An Ambush Tactic Against Wireless Breath Monitoring" has been accepted to EAI MobiQuitous 2022.
 + [April 2022] Our paper "WINK: Wireless Inference of Numerical Keystrokes via Zero-Training Spatiotemporal Analysis" has been accepted to ACM CCS 2022.
 + [Jan 2022] Our paper "Proactive Anti-Eavesdropping With Trap Deployment in Wireless Networks" has been accepted to IEEE TDSC.
++ [May 2021] Our paper "MotionCompass: Pinpointing Wireless Camera Via Motion-activated Traffic" has been accepted to ACM MobiSys 2021.